 Similarly as others have mentioned.
 This painting is stunningly realistic.
 It does make you just want to grab and enjoy it!
 And again, I am so sorry about the fire.
 But how wonderful your family, studio and cellos are all OK.
 Blessings for a wonderful Christmas.
 Hard to think of a better place to be than all together in that beautiful countryside.

-Dear Julian, Hug your wife and kid and thank God for the good things eh.
+Hug your wife and kid and thank God for the good things eh.
 Sounds like you have some good friends.
 So sorry to hear about the fire.
 I can only imagine the loss.
 I'm sending what I can, wish it was more.
-With great admiration, Donald D. Krause fine art

 Dearest Julian - so sorry to hear of the fire!
 A loss like that can be life-changing.
 We artists tend to be a steadfast breed though.
 You'll be in our prayers as you work your way through.
 Hugs Jennifer